richardyantas/Light-linked-list/README.md

 ### Linux

-Testedi n Ubuntu 16.04, using g++ and makefiles.
+Tested in Ubuntu 16.04, using g++ and makefiles.

 To build, just run ** cmake .. ** from the build directory.